rainerpm/CSAssignmentChecker/README.md

    * Since this student's program output does not match the expected "gold" output, **CSAC** will use the diff program to display the differences between the students program output and the expected "gold" output.
    * After you've had a chance to look at the difference, close the diff window.
 The program now displays the Assignment Menu **y/late/2late/n/p [s d a b h i o g e c m f k t ?](r){x}(#)**
      * **Answer s** to show/see the program in the Python IDE.
 After you've run and/or inspected the program, close the IDE.
      * **Answer n** to judge the program as incorrect.
-The student's program status is reflected in /demo/scoreboard/ (one file with the student's name and one that is annoymized using the student's code that can be made accessible to the class).
+The student's program status is reflected in the scoreboard (one file with the student's name and one that is annoymized using the student's code that can be made accessible to the class).
 The result is reflected in the scoreboard file for that assignment group which is somwhat buried in the C:/YourPathToDemoDir/demo/scoreboard_for_demo/ folder.
    * Since the output was incorrect, the program also created a file (ShotwellGwynne.bat) in the latestResults folder inside the class period folder that enables the teacher to easily run diff program for the student's last incorrect submission and optionally bring up the program in the IDE or look at the data input file in the text editor.
    * Edit **/demo/sampleSubmissions/studentProblems/Shotwell Gwynne 112233_encryption.py** and fix the error on line 21 (changing thing[1] to thing[0]) and then once again copy the file to the class period 4 folder **/demo/4/**.
     * Since the student's program output matches the assignments gold.txt file the program reports *** CORRECT ***.
 NOTE: The program ignores any whitespace at the end of a line or the end of the output when comparing the student's output to the expected output in the assignment's gold.txt file.
-     * **Answer y** to judge the program as correct and update the program's status in /demo/scoreboard/.
+     * **Answer y** to judge the program as correct and update the program's status in the scoreboard.
    * NOTE: This particular student program when run with the teacher supplied input file /demo/ASSIGNMENT_GROUPS/pythonAssignments/encryption/encryption.dat is expected to print out exactly what's found in /demo/ASSIGNMENT_GROUPS/pythonAssignments/encryption/gold.txt.
   * The program is once again in the mode of continually checking for new submissions to the class period folder **/demo/4/**.
 Use Ctrl-C to go back to the Main Menu (this works in Python Idle, but not in Thonny).
 If Ctrl-C does not work in your IDE, simply restart **CSAC** to switch class periods.
 * To demo the more advanced verification of a JAVA program, **answer 1** in the Main Menu, so that **CSAC** is now awaiting program submissions in the **/demo/1/** folder.
 Then copy the student program /demo/sampleSubmissions/studentProblems/Lovelace Ada 123456 - GCD.zip to the **/demo/1/** folder.